The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Identifying first answer

 \section{Identifying first answer}

 We employ a rule-based approach to identify the first occurrence of the answer in the model's reasoning output.

-Specifically, we first allow the model to generate a full reasoning process using greedy decoding.
+Specifically, we first allow the model to generate a full reasoning process.
 We then split the output into chunks based on reflection keywords or simply the \verb|\n\n| token, and locate the earliest chunk that contains its final answer.
 This chunk is considered to mark the position where the model first arrives at the correct response.
 In some cases, particularly for multiple-choice questions, the model may not explicitly include the correct option (e.g., ``A'') in its reasoning, but instead describe its reasoning toward a specific choice.
 To account for such scenarios, we also use the appearance of summary and reflection keywords as indirect indicators that the model has reached a decision, even if the final answer is not yet explicitly stated.

-Based on this identification method, we define the first answer length in Section \ref{impactlongresponse}, and the MASK operation is initiated from this point onward in Section \ref{masktoshortenreasoningsteps}.